Pokhara Enduro Race 2023

 About the area

-Pokhara Enduro Race occurs at the Arba-Bijaya hill range, 7 km east of the lakeside.
-The highest point of the Arba hill range starts at 1400 meters above sea level, a perfect launch point for the race.
+Pokhara Enduro Race occurs at the Mahaprabhu Dham, Arba, 7 km east of the lakeside.
+The highest point of the Arba hill range starts at 1360 meters above sea level, a perfect launch point for the race.

 PLEASE PAY SPECIAL ATTENTION TO THE FOLLOWING RACE-RELATED